 The activists and the police shoved back and forth, and the police beat them with batons.
 The marchers said throughout the action that they had remained peaceful.

 This article is part of a series of posts with tips and tricks from our producers’ experience working with Adobe Premiere Pro CC after years of working in Final Cut Pro.
 To read more about why we made the switch, check out this post.
-A reader who is new to Premiere Pro writes, “OK, I […]
+As you may have heard, Adobe previewed Premiere Pro CC 2015 […]

 The international jury of the 52nd annual World Press Photo Contest have selected a black-and-white image by American photographer Anthony Suau as World Press Photo of the Year 2008.
 The picture shows an armed officer of the Cuyahoga County Sheriff’s...